2.0 Beta Release Notes

 “Display size and quantity of selected files” is in the top left corner of the search screen.
 With the introduction of manual deletes, downloads, and tagging it became clear that users needed more visibility into the files that would be acted upon.
 By adding size and quantity of files selected, users will have always know what data will be impacted.

-“Automatic grouping of duplicates” occurs when a search query is returned.
-The file viewer automatically groups duplicate files into expandable accordions.
+“Automatic grouping of copied files” occurs when a search query is returned.
+The file viewer automatically groups copied files into expandable accordions.
 In one glance, you can quickly identify redundant data across your eco-system and quickly act to reduce waste.

 “Aparavi Format” visually draws distinctions between data that has been stored in Aparavi vs Native format.